007 MAGAZINE - The World's Foremost James Bond Resource!

 “James Bond's All Time High”

 The 13th film in the official series was screened for the press on the morning of Monday June 6, 1983 at the Plaza cinema, Piccadilly Circus.
 Octopussy then had its Royal World Charity Premiere at the ODEON Leicester Square later that evening.
 The premiere was attended by Prince Charles and Princess Diana, stars Roger Moore, Maud Adams, Louis Jourdan (pictured below with his wife Berte), Kirstina Wayborn, Kabir Bedi, Vijay Amritraj, Walter Gotell, Lois Maxwell, Desmond Llewelyn, producer Albert R. Broccoli, director John Glen, and executive producer/co-screenwriter Michael G. Wilson.
 Octopussy main title designer Maurice Binder, singer Rita Coolidge and lyricist Tim Rice.
+Also attending was Chaim Topol who had played Milos Columbo in For Your Eyes Only (1981).
+This Israeli actor was currently in London undertaking rehearsals for the revival of the stage musical Fiddler On The Roof at the Apollo Victoria Theatre, where which he reprised his starring role as Tevye.
 Among the invited celebrity guests were The Man With The Golden Gun title singer Lulu, For Your Eyes Only villain Julian Glover, along with Wimbledon tennis champion John McEnroe, popular entertainer Cilla Black, and broadcasters David Frost and Terry Wogan.
 ‘Goldfinger’ and ‘You Only Live Twice’ lyricist Leslie Bricusse was also invited to the Octopussy premiere, and with Hollywood stars Tom Selleck and Liza Minnelli, also attended the after-show party at the Kensington Roof Gardens, celebrating 21 years of James Bond in the cinema.
 Although he had briefly returned to London to score Octopussy, composer John Barry did not attend the premiere because at this time he was a UK tax exile, and living in New York.
 Returning to the series after a one-film absence, John Barry remained loyal to the EON series and had turned down the offer to score Never Say Never Again (1983).

 Octopussy Premiere Odeon Leicester Square